 Attitude to risk?
 What the hell is it and why does it matter?

-What the hell is Attitude to risk?
-If you’ve been hearing the term attitude to risk lately with regards your pension or investments the question does not mean, do you want to close your eyes and roll a dice or flip a coin and hope for the best, hoping deep inside that you will strike it lucky and be able to walk off into the sunset in six months time rich beyond your wildest dreams.
-In this article I will explain what attitude to risk is in relation to investments and why it is so important that you are in the right investment space to ensure your pension or savings plans achieve the returns that you are expecting.
+What the hell is Attitude to Risk?
+If you’ve been hearing the term attitude to risk lately with regard to your pension or investments the question does not mean, do you want to close your eyes and roll a dice or flip a coin and hope for the best, hoping deep inside that you will strike it lucky and be able to walk off into the sunset in six months time rich beyond your wildest dreams.
+In this article, I will explain what attitude to risk is in relation to investments and why it is so important that you are in the right investment space to ensure your pension or savings plans achieve the returns that you are expecting.

 So what is it?

 Attitude to risk is simply the risk an individual is willing to take to achieve a desired investment return.
 Each person’s attitude to risk is different.
 It’s not a competition and you shouldn’t feel bad if your score is low.
-However you need to understand to achieve some returns some risk is required.
-If the mouse wants to get the cheese out of the mouse trap he is going to have to take risk.
+However, you need to understand to achieve some returns some risk is required.
+If the mouse wants to get the cheese out of the mouse trap he is going to have to take risks.
 Each person is ranked on a score between 1-7, 1 being a low attitude to risk and 7 being a high attitude to risk.
 Your financial planner should go through a questionnaire with you to determine your score.
 To be fancy the scale is called the EMSA (European Securities and Markets Authority) scale and it has to do with volatility.
 The further up the scale you go the more volatile the investments are.

 Generally speaking over a long period of time you should expect to achieve a higher return for a higher level of risk.
 The chart from Zurich shows the more risk you take over time you can expect a higher return.

-To put this another way if you had a score of 1 your investments would typically be invested in cash (similar to returns in current account) where you would get pretty much no return but equally you are taking no risk.
+To put this another way if you had a score of 1 your investments would typically be invested in cash (similar to returns in the current account) where you would get pretty much no return but equally you are taking no risk.
 A score of 2 would be a mixture of bonds and cash, 3 would be a mixture of bonds,4 would be a mixture of bonds and shares of companies, 5 upwards would be mainly in shares and property and alternative assets such as gold, 6 would be more specific shares following a particular index such as tech stocks and 7 would be something risky like bitcoin.

 Whatever your score try to diversify as much as possible to help reduce your risk.
 We use fund analytic tools to try and achieve higher returns for the least amount of risk possible for our clients.
 All of the life insurance companies try to market funds that attempt to meet the need for your risk score combined with diversification by having specific funds that have hundreds of different stocks and shares within the fund in an effort to provide diversification.
-Even so, it is a good idea not to have all your pension/savings within the one fund.
+Even so, it is a good idea not to have all your pension/savings within one fund.
 Each life insurance company will have several fund options that fall within your risk category.
 It is important to try and have a well-balanced diversified portfolio.
 This will help you achieve better returns overall while taking less risk.
 Don’t put all your money on one horse so to speak!